helloworld-UwU/agar3000/README.md

 Take a photo with your smartphone and let agar3000 prove you wrong.

 - No fine-tuning  or supervision required.
-Just an input path with your images and an output path for results
+Just an input path with your images and an output path for the results
-- Can analyse up to 20 images per minute in CPU-mode and up to 65 with GPU acceleration.
+- It can analyse up to 20 images per minute in CPU-only mode and up to 65 with GPU acceleration.

 ## Requirements